arablejamie/developer.arable.com/docs/guide/data.md

 - `end_time` - query end time as an iso-formatted string (default is the current time);

 as well as a result formatting option:
 - `local_time` - there are three potential input formats.
 If included on the request, the results will include a `local_time` column with `time` converted to the specified time zone or offset by the specified amount of time.
+Though most tables store data in UTC, there are a few tables which do not and are detailed [here](#table-timezones).
 The three potential formats are:
   - Time zone name (e.g., `America/Los_Angeles` which is UTC-7 or UTC-8 depending on daylight savings time).
 This is a daylight savings time (DST) aware format and will return the correct local time even if the data crosses the switch-over period between DST and regular time.
   - ISO format (e.g. `-04:00` which is UTC-4).
 This is a flat offset in hours and minutes from UTC.
 This is not DST aware.
   - Offset in seconds (e.g. `-25200` which is UTC-7).
 This is a flat offset in seconds from UTC.
 This is not DST aware.